By Dan Crain. This is a blog in a series from the resource, Loving Freely.

 Little did I know but Christ was about to serve me through friends that were homeless to help me discover my belovedness in God.
 As we were walking together to help find jobs, bus passes, a warm cup of coffee or a way to get back home, my new friends were helping me to discover that I was the beloved and chosen of God.
 It was a dignified interdependent relationship in its most pure form.

 As we spent the next three months on a Tuesday morning in downtown Orlando diving into the Luke 15 text, it became apparent of what God the Father was trying to teach me.
 At this point in my life I felt like a failure.
 I felt like I had let God down, my wife, children, family and friends.
-For the first time in my life I had thoughts of doing harm to myself because of the lack of belief I had in myself.
+For the first time in my life I had thoughts of doing harm to myself because of the deep shame I carried in the interior parts of my life.

 In many ways I was like the younger son in the story of the Luke 15 who had thrown everything way and was left to eat the pods that the pigs were eating.
 The younger son decides to return home to become a servant, not to become the son again.
 A lot of us miss this as to what the motivation was for the younger son to return.
 He returns to earn back his belovedness as his his father’s servant to work in the fields.